raphaelameaume/fragment/docs/api/renderers.md

 };
 ```

-#### `onMountPreview`
+### `onMountPreview`
 - Type: `({ id: number, canvas: HTMLCanvasElement, container: HTMLElement, width: number, height: number, pixelRatio: number }) => MountParams`

-Called everytime a sketch is mounted or hot reloaded.
-The object returned from this function will spread as params and made available to the sketch lifecycle functions.
+Called every time a sketch is mounted or hot-reloaded.

+The returned object is also spread into the sketch lifecycle parameters.
+If a key exists in both `InitParams` and `MountParams`, the value from onMountPreview overrides the init() value.

 ```js
 // renderer.js